multani/gcp-changelog/content/bigquery/index.md

 Gemini now recommends natural language prompts for you in the [SQL generation tool](https://cloud.google.com/bigquery/docs/write-sql-gemini#generate_a_sql_query).
 This feature is in [Preview](https://cloud.google.com/products#product-launch-stages).

+### Feature

+When you use the [Data Science Agent](https://cloud.google.com/bigquery/docs/colab-data-science-agent) in BigQuery, you can now use the Apache Spark or PySpark keywords in your prompt.
+The Data Science Agent is in [Preview](https://cloud.google.com/products#product-launch-stages).

 ---
 ## 2025-09-10